Thomson 585: setup guide

 Next choose a Username and Password, this is to secure your router

 You should choose something that's easy to remember as you'll need these details to check or change your router settings in the future.
-If you don't make any changes then the Username will be Administrator and the Password will be the Serial Number on the bottom of your router (See What are the router username & password? for more on this)
+If you don't make any changes then the Username will be Administrator and the Password will be the Serial Number on the bottom of your router.

 When you've made your choice click Next